folds in metamorphosed sediments exposed at Great Falls reveal the power of various orogenies (mountain-building events) that shaped Northern Virginia

 how to sort rocks into desired sizes: rock crushing equipment at diabase quarry on Route 29, western edge of Fairfax County

-The diabase quarry behind Stonewall Jackson High School in Manassas is actually located on top of the dike, where molten rock spurted to the surface at what could have been near-supersonic speeds around 150-180 million years ago.
+The diabase quarry behind Unity Reed High School near Manassas Mall is actually located on top of the dike, where molten rock spurted to the surface at what could have been near-supersonic speeds around 150-180 million years ago.
 The quarry owners could excavate forever into that source material, unlike other quarries where the sills are of a limited thickness.
 However, the costs of hauling the rock to the surface are a factor in the economics of quarry operations.
 Vulcan, the quarry owner, is seeking to open a new quarry near Nokesville with rock at the surface, and planning to close the existing quarry in Manassas in the next 20 years or so.

 Quarries are located where the resource is located, of course.
 There are no diabase quarries in Northern Virginia outside the Culpeper Basin, because the diabase is not exposed near the surface in other areas.